iconic dj honey dijon on queer liberation and the death of subculture | read | i-D

-DJ, producers and trans icon, Honey Djion started her life in Chicago -- traditionally a place where a mish-mash of music, culture, race, and economics come together.
-The lines between sexual orientation, identity and gender are often blurred on the dance floor, and even more so in a city that provided a home to Frankie Knuckles and Derrick Carter.
-Finding herself in the right place in the right time, she mentally hoovered up all she culture she could, before moving to New York and meeting a community of trans women, a twist that still informs her DJing.
-A self-described misfit who attracted a certain magnetic energy, she was pulled into the cultural underbelly before starting her journey as a DJ and trans woman.
-We caught up with her in Berlin.
+DJ, producers and trans icon Honey Djion started her life in Chicago — traditionally a place where a mish-mash of music, culture, race, and economics come together.
+The lines between sexual orientation, identity, and gender are often blurred on the dance floor and even more so in a city that provided a home to Frankie Knuckles and Derrick Carter.
+Finding herself in the right place in the right time, she mentally vacuumed up all she culture she could before moving to New York and meeting a community of trans women (a twist that still informs her DJing).
+A self-described misfit who attracted a certain magnetic energy, she was pulled into the cultural underbelly before starting her journey as a DJ and trans woman. i-D caught up with her in Berlin.

 Why did you make the jump from showgirl to DJ?